WilhelminaTetteh/web_project_4/README.md

 **Description**

 This is a project is a profile page on cool places to see and cool things to do in the U.S. It features beautiful places in nature that a traveller has captured and uploaded.
+User can change Profile photo, Change Name and Description, Add new photos , have a bigger view of the image on click ,and finally delete photos that belong to the user.
+Oh and also like photos ...else what's the point :)

 **Technologies**

 This project is built with  HTML and CSS and Some Javascript.
 HTML- was used to define the layout and structure of the website.
 CSS- used in styling.
-Javascript_ used to add some interactivity to the page ( in this case it is used to create a popup where the user can change their profile name, avatar ,add more images and it allows profile visitors to like photos by clicking on the heart or delete a card )
+Javascript_ used to add some interactivity to the page

 Forms are validated and are user friendly.

 It uses features like the CSS grid for positioning and Normalize CSS tool to render elements more consistently.